aws-samples/serverless-patterns/cdk-sns-sqs-lambda-dynamodb-dotnet/README.md

 Data Pipeline Stack #1, relay the raw message from SNS to DynamoDB.

-Data Pipeline Stack #2, relay the enrich message from SNS and route it to DynamoDB & SQS.
+Data Pipeline Stack #2, enrich the raw message from SNS and route it to DynamoDB & SQS.

 One common design pattern is called “fanout.”
 In this pattern, a message published to an SNS topic is distributed to a number of SQS queues in parallel.
 By using this pattern, you can build applications that take advantage parallel, asynchronous processing.